 Historical markers are the traditional interpretive tool used by CHCs to promote local history to the public.
 This means that marker-related efforts present opportunities every day to share our stories with people.

-- Help public navigate the marker application process, which is outlined in THC’s Marker Toolkit.
+- Help the public navigate the marker application process, which is outlined in THC’s Marker Toolkit.

 - When able, help applicants research marker topics.
 If this effort is more than appointees can manage, point interested individuals toward THC staff and marker web material located here.